Convergence Error Analysis of Reflected Gradient Langevin Dynamics for Globally Optimizing Non-Convex Constrained Problems: Proof of Lemma

 \subsection{Error Analysis via Taylor Expansion}

-In this part, we aim to establish a relationship between the Taylor expansion of the solution $u$ of (\ref{eq:neumann-problem}) and the error analysis of the invariant measure approximation.
-First, from \citet[Proposition 1.17]{garroni1992green}, it is known that $u\in C^4(K)$ can be extended to a function in $C^4(K\cup K_{-r'})$, where $r'$ is the supremum of positive numbers such that the reflection of any $x\in K_{-r'}$ is well-defined.
-This implies that $u$ and its derivatives up to fourth order are uniformly bounded on $K\cup K_{-r'}$.
-We often identify the $i$-th derivative of $u$ with a multilinear operator on $\mathbb{R}^d$, $D^i u$, by using the Riesz representation theorem.
-For example, we identify $\Delta u(x)$ at $x\in K\cup K_{-r'}$ with the bilinear operator $D^2 u(x): \mathbb{R}^d\times \mathbb{R}^d\rightarrow\mathbb{R}$.
-We write applying the operator to $y,z\in \mathbb{R}^d$ as $D^2u(x)(y,z)$.
-We also define the operator norm of $D^i u(x)$ by
+Here, we aim to establish a relationship between the Taylor expansion of the solution \eqref{eq:neumann-problem} and the error analysis of the stationary distribution approximation by following the discussion of \cite{Leimkuhler}.
+First, it is known \cite[Section 4.4]{Leimkuhler} that the solution $u$ on $\overline{K}$ can be extended to a function on $\overline{K\cup K_{-r}}$ with the degree of smoothness unchanged under Assumption \ref{assumption}-\ref{asmp:boundary-smoothness}.
+Hereafter, we let $\widetilde u$ denote such a function that extends the solution $u$ to $\overline{K\cup K_{-r}}$, that is, $\widetilde{u}$ is as smooth as $u$ on $\overline{K\cup K_{-r}}$ with $\widetilde u(x)=u(x)$ for all $x \in \overline K$.
+We note that $\widetilde{u}$ and its derivatives up to fourth order are uniformly bounded on the interior $K\cup K_{-r}$.
+We denote by $D^i u$ the $i$-th derivative of $u$ with a linear operator on $\overline K$ based on the Riesz representation theorem.